qball1809/App-Store/UAS.md

 The three buttons shown above have the following functions:

 1. Migrate.
 This button allows you to import plug-ins that you have installed prior to installing WebTools and plug-ins that are not included in the Unsupported App Store.
 2. Force UAS Update.
-This will force the UAS to update all available plug-ins.
+This will force the UAS Repo to be re-downloaded from GitHub.
 Note: This may take several minutes to complete and during that time the UAS page may not be displayed.
 3. Check for plug-in updates.
 This will check all of your installed plug-ins for updates.

 ## The Plug-ins